vibora-io/vibora/docs/started.md

 > It's highly recommended to install Vibora inside a virtualenv.

-> In case you have trouble with Vibora dependencies: `pip install vibora` to install it without the extra libraries.
+> If you have trouble with Vibora's dependencies try to install it without the extra libraries: `pip install vibora`

 2. Create a file called `anything.py` with the following code: